-The Órama Institute of Mental Health and Wellbeing at Flinders University, in partnership with the South Australian Health & Medical Research Institute (SAHMRI) Wellbeing and Resilience Centre, has found that 80% of participants in its research are showing high levels of psychological distress or low levels of wellbeing since the start of COVID-19 restrictions, up from around 50% pre-COVID.
+The Flinders University Institute for Mental Health and Wellbeing, in partnership with the South Australian Health & Medical Research Institute (SAHMRI) Wellbeing and Resilience Centre, has found that 80% of participants in its research are showing high levels of psychological distress or low levels of wellbeing since the start of COVID-19 restrictions, up from around 50% pre-COVID.

 This is the reason that waiting times to see a mental health professional have increased dramatically since COVID-19.

-However, Órama inaugural director Professor Mike Kyrios and his team have smart and helpful solutions to offer, implementing new evidence-based strategies that can be delivered effectively online in a group format by trained facilitators.
+However, the Flinders University Institute for Mental Health and Wellbeing's inaugural director Professor Mike Kyrios and his team have smart and helpful solutions to offer, implementing new evidence-based strategies that can be delivered effectively online in a group format by trained facilitators.

 By providing early intervention through such a convenient online delivery method rather than placing increased pressure on already over-burdened mental illness assistance systems, the Be Well Plan represents a pivotal change in how mental health assistance is being sought and delivered.